istio/community/REVIEWING.md

 hold shall not be merged until the person who requested the hold acks the review, withdraws their hold, or is overruled by a preponderance of maintainers.

-## Project maintainers
+## Approvers

-Merging of PRs is done by the project maintainers.
+Merging of PRs is done by [approvers](ROLES.md#approver) or by robots triggered by approvers.

-Like many open source projects, becoming a maintainer is based on contributions to the project.
-Please see our [community roles](https://github.com/istio/community/blob/master/ROLES.md) document for information on how this is done.
+Like many open source projects, becoming an approver is based on contributions to the project.
+Please see our [community roles](ROLES.md) document for information on how this is done.

 ## Merging PRs